-She could not have those ocean blues staring up at her with joy and wonder, looking at the woman to show him the world, yet … yet…
+She could not have those ocean blues staring up at her with joy and wonder, looking at the woman to show her the world, yet … yet…

 "Please, never wake little one," the trembling female whispered, rocking it slightly with a sad smile as she wandered forward in the dark.
 "Rest your eyes and never wake."

-Her feet suddenly came to a stop before a plain green door with a light above it, the paint fading in the dark with the word "Time Keeper".
+Her feet suddenly came to a stop before a plain green door with a light above it, the paint fading in the dark with the word "Broken Watches".
 She probably stood there an hour, a lifetime to some, before she knocked on the door, the green light on her arm suddenly reminding her of … her time.

 She glanced at her arm for a moment before the door suddenly opened, bathing her in dull grey light as a pair of glasses stared at her with eye sockets overshadowed.
 For a moment, it felt like she was staring at Death with how lanky and thin and foreboding the male figure was.